Leopard-2019/liri-node-app/README.md

      * Date of the Event (use moment to format this as "MM/DD/YYYY")

-      An example using the band "u2" is shown in figure1 contained in the images folder.
+      An example using the band "u2" is shown in figure 1 contained in the images folder.

       ![](images/figure1.jpeg)